-- A hard money lender lends money to people who cannot get a mortgage from traditional lenders such as banks, mortgage banks, mortgage brokers or credit unions
+- Also known as a private money lender, a hard money lender lends money to people who cannot get a mortgage from traditional lenders such as banks, mortgage banks, mortgage brokers or credit unions

 No Documentation Mortgage

-- With a no documentation mortgage, borrowers are not required to submit any personal financial documents to verify their income, assets or employment
+- With a no documentation mortgage, or no doc loan, borrowers are not required to submit any personal financial documents to verify their income, assets or employment

 - No documentation mortgages are typically used by self-employed borrowers or borrowers who primary source of income is from assets or investments

 - Borrower who are concerned about revealing their financial information may also use a no documentation mortgage